Esri/arcgis-maps-sdk-swift-toolkit/Documentation/Popup/README.md

 #  Popup

 The `PopupView` component will display a popup for an individual feature.
 This includes showing the feature's title, attributes, custom description, media, and attachments.
-The new online Map Viewer allows users to create a popup definition by assembling a list of “popup elements”. `PopupView` will support the display of the following popup element types created by the Map Viewer:
+The new online Map Viewer allows users to create a popup definition by assembling a list of “popup elements”. `PopupView` will support the display of popup elements created by the Map Viewer, including:

 - Text
 - Fields